fortheusers/hb-appstore/README.md

 You should already have setup and ran HBL once before, [according to these instructions](https://switchbrew.github.io/nx-hbl/).

 #### Quick summary
-- download latest [appstore.nro](https://github.com/vgmoose/appstorenx/releases) to `sd:/switch/appstore/appstore.nro`
+- download latest [appstore folder](https://github.com/vgmoose/appstorenx/releases) to `sd:/switch/appstore/`
+   - make sure that the `res` folder is next to `appstore.nro` inside of the `appstore` folder
 - download latest [hbmenu.nro](https://github.com/switchbrew/nx-hbmenu/releases/latest) to `sd:/hbmenu.nro`
 - put the SD card (recommended formatted FAT32) in the Switch
 - set the DNS server as `104.236.106.125` and try to connect to Internet